 The engine/exhaust system parts are vital toward efficient muffler function.
-Check all attachments.
+Check all attachments and muffler ball joint.
 Replace the springs and/or tighten if necessary.

 CAUTION: Do not operate vehicle with muffler disconnected otherwise serious engine damage will occur.